Margaret Macdonald Mackintosh

 Margaret Macdonald Mackintosh (1864-1933) was a pioneering British artist and designer whose work left a profound mark on the development of the Art Nouveau and Glasgow Style movements.
 Born in Tipton, England, but raised in Scotland, she became one of the leading figures in the cultural renaissance that swept through Glasgow at the turn of the 20th century, alongside her husband Charles Rennie Mackintosh, with whom she formed a creative partnership of international renown.

 Margaret’s artistic journey began at the Glasgow School of Art, where she enrolled in 1890.
-It was here that she met her sister, Frances Macdonald, and together the two collaborated on a variety of projects that blurred the boundaries between fine art and applied design.
+Her sister, Frances Macdonald, also attended and together the two collaborated on a variety of projects that blurred the boundaries between fine art and applied design.
 The sisters’ work was known for its ethereal, symbolic imagery and its distinctive use of elongated forms, stylised figures, and intricate decorative motifs.
 This style would become a hallmark of the emerging Glasgow Style, which drew on influences from the Arts and Crafts Movement, Celtic revival, and contemporary European trends.

 In the mid-1890s, Margaret and Frances, along with Charles Rennie Mackintosh and Herbert MacNair, formed a collaborative group dubbed “The Four”.
 Their innovative designs, ranging from watercolours to gesso panels, textiles, metalwork, and furniture, were exhibited widely and attracted attention throughout Britain and Europe.
 Margaret’s contribution was particularly noted for her imaginative use of symbolism and her mastery of gesso, a plaster-based medium she used to create richly textured wall panels for interiors such as the famous Willow Tea Rooms in Glasgow.